dylanajones/dylanajones.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate in my 5th year at Oregon State University studying Robotics.
 I am a Research Assitant in the [Robotic Decision Making Laboratory](http://research.engr.oregonstate.edu/rdml/home) under Geoff Hollinger.
-I grew up in Portland, OR and went to undergrad at Tufts University in Medford, MA where I recieved a Bachalors of Science in Mechanical Engineering.
+I grew up in Portland, OR and went to undergrad at Tufts University in Medford, MA where I recieved a Bachelors of Science in Mechanical Engineering.

 Research Interest
 ======